stefanscript/knowledge/source-control/trunk-based-development/README.md

 Flags get put into applications but get forgotten, when they should be cleaned up after a while.
 The is also the fact that the app works just fine with the flags in place, the business only cares about the next priorities/features.

+## Branch for releases

+- Created from trunk (master) just before deployment (just in time basis)
+- Should not receive continued development work
+- Can receive cherry picked merges from trunk
+- Continuous Delivery teams (high output) release from trunk, if fixes are required they are pushed from trunk (they choose a roll-forward strategy for solving it);
+ they don't release from release branches,

+#### Late creation of release branches
+Some teams release from a tag on the trunk and do not create a branch at that time.
+Branches can be created retroactively (with effect from a date in the past).

+#### Fix production bugs on Trunk
+The best practice for trunk based development is to reproduce the bug on the trunk, write a test and fix it, have it verified on the CI server, cherry pick that to the release branch have the CI server verity that too.
+Note: a cherry pick merge is not a regular one.
+##### Cherry-picks from the trunk to branch ONLY
+Bugs should be fixed on trunk and cherry picked to release branches.
+They should not be fixed on release branches.
+Why?
+Because you might forget to push it back to trunk.
+Special cases where the bug can't be replicated on trunk can occur so fixes on release branches can be done but steps must be taken to ensure the branch is re-merged into trunk.

+#### Release branches deletion
+Release branches are deleted some time after release activity from them ceases